-- 75 Seeks to the next cylinder according to Switch Register bit ó. - 76 Generates a buffer of checksummed data, eight sectors in length.
-Writes the checksummed random data onto the entire track by writing eight sectors at a time.
-The order of writing these sector groups is not sequential so as to optimize diagnostic run time.
+- 75 Seeks to the next cylinder according to Switch Register bit 6. - 76 Generates a buffer of checksummed data and writes the checksummed random data onto the entire track.
 Note: Execute steps 79 and 80 only when the current cylinder also occurs in the cylinder table and the current head is head 2.

 - 79 Reads sector zero with offset = +63 (decimal).
-Checks STATUS-2 word to ensure a drive fault did not occur.
+Checks only the STATUS-2 word to ensure a drive fault did not occur.
 Check the track follower for possible cause of errors. - 80 Read sector 33 with offset = -63 (decimal).
-Checks STATUS-2 word to ensure a drive fault did not occur.
+Checks only the STATUS-2 word to ensure a drive fault did not occur.
 Check the track follower for possible cause of errors. - Note: Return to step 76 until all heads in the head table have been selected.
 Then return to step 75 to select a new cylinder until all cylinders have been selected. - Note: Data is accumulated to calculate average random cylinder seek time if Switch Register bit 12 is set in steps 81 and 82 and if Switch Register bit 5 is clear. - Note: Steps 81 and 82 are repeated 8192 times (256 times if Switch Register bit 5 is set). - 81 Seeks to a random cylinder, head and sector according to Switch Register bit 6. - 82 Reads and verifies checksummed data of one sector for the cylinder, head, and sector written in step 76.
-Check the following if more than one error concerning cylinder, head, and sector information occurs: - a.
+Check the following if an error concerning cylinder, head, and sector information occurs: - a.
 Servo - b.
 Track follower - c.
 Servo head lead - d.
 Inspect Servo code